Di Bello Financial, Inc.

 Tax Planning for Restricted Stock Units (RSUs)

-Restricted Stock Units, or RSUs, can be a valuable form of employee compensation.
+Stock Units, or RSUs, can be a valuable form of employee compensation.
 However, without proper planning, they can also create unexpected tax bills and concentration risk.

 Understanding how RSUs are taxed can help employees make better decisions about cash flow, investments, and long-term financial planning.